Pomegranate Margarita

 Fill the two glasses with fresh ice.

-Divide and strain the liquid between the two glasses.
+Divide, strain, and pour the liquid between the two glasses.
 Either float the lime wheel or squeeze a lime wedge in the margarita.

 Let’s look the vertical view.